vishakhasingh4/Mobile-FlashCard/README.md

 * Users should receive a notification to remind themselves to study if they haven't already for that day.
 -----

+## Requiremnt

+To install and run this app you need
+- NPM or yarn
+- expo

+## TESTING

+The app works well and tested on both the platforms ios and Android.

 ## How to install and run the app

 cd to main project directory and run the following commands: